Questions about how you can get involved? Think of a Q not listed in this lovely Q&A?

 When/where are events?
 We hold evening events in the Loop during the week.
 We rotate host offices and topics but aim for consistent schedules of pizza/drinks up front, introductions and sponsor spots, 2 to 3 quality non-sales presentations, then wrap with q&a before the crowd dwindles around 8pm.

 Is this run by Amazon?
-We are not run by AWS.
+No, we are not run by AWS.
 We are proudly user-run and user-led.
 Amazon SAs occasionally present and attend but it’s mostly local users.

 What are the rules?
 Be excellent to each other (see our full Code of Conduct) and be open mineded.
 As a local community group we do NOT offer speaker slots in return for sponsorship and we do NOT ever sell contact details of attendees.